 Know a space we should add?
 Suggest it!

 As a space owner, how do I remove spaces from the app?

 Contact our admin and data management team by emailing firstname.lastname@example.org.

 SpaceScout was developed by UW Information Technology in collaboration with UW Libraries, Housing and Food Services, and UW Computing Directors, and funded in part by the Student Technology Fee Committee.

 When was SpaceScout released?

 SpaceScout was released to UW Seattle as a native iOS application in August 2012, and as a web application designed for use on desktop computers or mobile devices in October 2012.
-UW Tacoma spaces were added in June 2013, and UW Bothell spaces will be added during 2014.
+UW Tacoma spaces were added in June 2013, and UW Bothell spaces will be added during the 2014-2015 academic year.

 Is SpaceScout open source?